“Connecting Historic Transit to Tomorrow”

 No. 25 is the last remaining, completely intact, electric railway car that once served the Denver area.
 As an exquisitely restored piece of history, Car No. 25 is listed on both the State Register of Historic Properties and the National Register of Historic Places.
 Car No. 25 is currently stored at the Denver Federal Center with limited public access.

-The future vision for Car No. 25 includes a permanent home in the Oak Street Transit Museum located at the Lakewood Oak Street RTD Light Rail Station, adjacent to the same rail corridor where the car once ran.
+The future vision for Car No. 25 includes a permanent home located near the Lakewood RTD W Line, adjacent to the same rail corridor where the car once ran.
 Imagine 100 years of history side by side.

-Visitors to the Oak Street Transit Museum will be exposed to the exquisite restoration and history of No. 25 as well as the regional history of electric interurban transit, focusing on the western half of the Denver metropolitan area along the Denver-Lakewood-Golden line.
-Space for meetings, public gatherings and celebrations will round out the facility.
-Railroad tracks integrated into the Car House will allow Car No. 25 to be brought outside for public open houses and special events.
+Visitors to the Transit Museum will be exposed to the exquisite restoration and history of No. 25 as well as the regional history of electric interurban transit, focusing on the western half of the Denver metropolitan area along the Denver-Lakewood-Golden line.

-For more information on Interurban Car No. 25 and the plans for the Oak Street Transit Museum, click here.
+For more information on Interurban Car No. 25 and the plans for the Transit Museum, click here.